Skip to content

 Q. Will quartzite etch like marble?

 A. True quartzite won't etch from acids because it's silica-based, not calcium-based.
 Some mislabeled softer stones may etch.
+Always ask for an acid test if you're unsure.

 Q. How hard is quartzite compared to granite?